 3 x large cloth grocery bags (for transporting food)

-Since the weather can be unpredictable, especially on Vancouver Island’s West Coast, it’s hard to know exactly what to wear for kayaking.
-The answer is to bring lots of layers and hope it never gets cold enough that you need to wear it all at once!
+Since the weather can be unpredictable when you’re kayaking, and it’s almost always cool in the evenings when camping — especially on Vancouver Island’s West Coast — it’s hard to know exactly what clothes to bring kayaking.
+The answer is to bring lots of layers and hope it never gets cold enough that you need to wear them all at once!

 4 x T-shirts